aws-quickstart/cdk-eks-blueprints/docs/addons/argo-cd.md

 ## Setting an Admin Password

 By default, the Argo CD add-on will create a new admin password for you.
-To specify you own, you can leverage the AWS Secrets manage integration.
+To specify your own, you can leverage the AWS Secrets Manager.

 ```typescript
 const argoCDAddOn = new ArgoCDAddOn({